 The Rectangle value constructor has four fields which accept floats: the first two are the coordinates to its upper left corner and the second two are coordinates to its lower right one.

 '''

-Main> :t Circle
+:type Circle

 Circle :: Float -> Float -> Float -> Shape

-Main> :t Rectangle
+:type Rectangle

-Rectangle :: Float -> Float -> Float -> Float -> Shape
+Rectangle :: Float -> Float -> Float -> Shape

-Main>
+>>>

 '''

 Value constructors are functions like everything else.

 Let's make a function that takes a shape and returns its surface: